 Magyar Idok, the mouthpiece of Hungary’s conservative government, quoted by the English-language government website About Hungary, said the figures were based on a tripartite agreement reached between the government, employees and employers.
 The government also made sure to point out that the new wage “is 230% higher than during the last Socialist government” in 2009.

-Rising minimum wage across Central European countries
+Rising minimum wages across Central European countries

 All across Central Europe, governments have announced the increase of minimum wages in 2019.
-In September, the Polish proposed to increase the minimum wage by 7%, bringing it to 2.250 PLN (approximately 520 euros).
+In September, the Polish government proposed to increase the minimum wage by 7%, bringing it to 2.250 PLN (approximately 520 euros).

 Last month, Slovakia’s Prime Minister Peter Pellegrini signed a decree implementing an 8% increase of the minimum wage in 2019, also bringing it to 520 euros per month, compared to 480 euros today.
 “We will continue the dynamic increase in the minimum wage, with the aim of raising it so that it will amount to at least 60% of the average wage of the national economy”, Pellegrini said.